 The aim of this application is to forecast floating debris trajectories derived from (i) high resolution 3D circulation models and (ii) and specific source points defined by the pilot-site Administrator.
 Trajectories will be daily updated.
-New trajectories will be available at the same time that new circulation forecasts are available.
+New trajectories will be available while new circulation forecasts are available.